seanox/pdf-service/manual/Introduction.md

 https://github.com/seanox/pdf-service/blob/master/src/test/resources/com/seanox/pdf/example/UsageTemplate%24ExampleTemplate.html
 https://github.com/seanox/pdf-service/tree/master/src/test/resources/pdf

-### Meta Tags
+### Meta-Tags

-Meta tags are not an HTML standard.
+Meta-tags are not an HTML standard.
 They are additional instructions for the generator.
-Meta tags works exclusive, line-based and start with a hash.
+Meta-tags works exclusive, line-based and start with a hash.
 The description refers to the template generator which is integrated in Seanox PDF-Service.